City-of-Helsinki/mvj-ui-public/README.md

 Formatting wise, consistent code style is primarily enforced with [Prettier](https://prettier.io/) automatically when files are committed to the repository.
 Some code style guidelines should be followed manually by the developer as listed below.

-### Functional vs class-based components

-Prefer functional components, hooks, and other modern React concepts over the more traditional class and HOC based approaches.

 ### Style definitions and class names